stefankober/detective-board/README.md

 1. Use save and load buttons.

+## Autobackup

+Autobackup backs up your work every minute to local browser storage (if not empty board), and keeps the last 10 versions.
+A click on the button, and you can chose to restore any.
+Works after crash.

+If you want to change any of the parameters, change this in the code:
+- backup interval (in milliseconds):
+`setInterval(autoBackup, 60000); // every minute`
+- keep last n:
+`function cleanupBackups(maxCount = 10) {`

 ## Version Control Systems

 The boards are saved as JSON objects with images encoded and embedded.
 So using vcs will work.